Who we are

 We stand for

-- We are the voice for a quality public higher education – by working to ensure students receive all the educational benefits and opportunities possible from our 14 state colleges and universities.
+- We are the voice for a quality public higher education – by working to ensure students receive all the educational benefits and opportunities possible from our state universities.

 - We support 14 local communities across the Commonwealth – through public service, charitable work, and as a contributor to the economic growth, development and citizenship of the 14 regions our schools reside in and throughout the Commonwealth.

-- We foster Pennsylvania’s future leaders – by ensuring a diversity of programs are available, taught by first-class professors, who stand for the pursuit of educational excellence.
+- We foster Pennsylvania’s future leaders – by ensuring a diversity of programs are available, taught by first-class professors and coaches, who stand for the pursuit of educational excellence.

 Celebrating 80 years of service

-To celebrate the APSCUF’s 80th anniversary, members, retirees, and honored guests gathered Sept.
-15, 2017, at Red Lion Hotel Harrisburg for an evening of awards, memories, and camaraderie.
+To celebrate the APSCUF’s 80th anniversary, members, retirees, and honored guests gathered in 2017 for an evening of awards, memories, and camaraderie.

 This slideshow of APSCUF images throughout the decades played during the reception and dinner: